Table of Contents

 - The cardholder received a credit or voided transaction receipt, but no refund has been processed.

-- The cardholder returned merchandise or cancelled services (including timeshare rentals and guaranteed reservations), but no refund has been processed.
+- The cardholder returned merchandise or canceled services (including timeshare rentals and guaranteed reservations), but no refund has been processed.

-In Visa’s Europe Region, this chargeback will apply when the returned merchandise or cancelled services ae part of an off-premises distance selling contract as established in the EU Directive, where a 14-day cancellation period is mandated.
+In Visa’s Europe Region, this chargeback code can also apply when the returned merchandise or canceled services are part of an off-premises distance selling contract as established in the EU Directive, where a 14-day cancellation period is mandated.

-This chargeback will also apply when an Original Credit Transaction was not accepted because the cardholder refused the Original Credit Transaction, or Original Credit Transactions are prohibited by the laws or regulations in the cardholder’s region.
+This chargeback can also apply when an Original Credit Transaction (OCT) was not accepted because the cardholder refused the OCT, or because OCTs are prohibited by the laws or regulations in the cardholder’s region.

-When this chargeback is the result of merchant error, it is usually because the merchant simply forgot or neglected to process a credit transaction that was promised to a customer.
+When this chargeback is legitimate, it's usually caused by the merchant simply neglecting to process a credit transaction that was promised to a customer.
 It may also occur when the merchant refuses to grant a refund in defiance of their own policies.

 This chargeback can also result from friendly fraud.